 At Karns & Kerrison, our experienced lawyers understand your concerns.
 We are committed to helping our clients get the medical treatment they need to recover from their injuries and move on with their lives.
-If you need assistance getting quality medical care, you can rely on our Rhode Island workers' compensation attorneys to fight vigorously for your rights.
+If you need assistance getting quality medical care, you can rely on our Providence workers' compensation attorneys to fight vigorously for your rights.

 Contact us online or by phone at (888) 281-3100 to learn more about how we can help you.

 Answers to Common Questions about Choosing a Doctor